Interviews, Essays, Etc.

 Graphic designer Michael Bierut takes a look at his Seventy-nine Short Essays on Design on the occasion of its release in paperback by Princeton Architectural Press (March 2012).
 The book was originally published in hardcover in 2007.

-Designers & Books: What were the circumstances that led you to bring the essays together in a book in the first place?
+Designers & Books: What were the circumstances that led you to bring the essays together into a book in the first place?

 Michael Bierut: At the time the book was conceived, I had been writing for almost 15 years for magazines and websites.
 I wondered if it would be possible to pull together the best pieces to see if they made a coherent statement as a group.